sql-machine-learning/elasticdl/elasticdl/README.md

 have write access to this repo are encouraged to submit pull requests from branches instead of forks if any code related to ODPS has been modified.

+Also note that two test cases of integration tests involve loading checkpoint.
+It is not easy to automatically generate checkpoints when doing integration tests.
+Currently we save a checkpoint file in the [test data folder](python/tests/testdata) of the ElasticDL Github repository and use this checkpoint file for integration tests.
+Thus you need to re-generate a new checkpoint file if your PR modifies the definition of Model protocol buffer.

 If you want to trigger Travis builds without submitting a pull request, you can do so by developing on a branch and add this branch name to the list in `branches` section in [Travis configuration file](../.travis.yml).
 Note that you can also trigger Travis builds from forks but it requires additional work such as activating Travis for the forked repo and ODPS related tests